ClickCease Understanding Opposite Branching in Trees - Arborist Now

 Here are the only trees that you will ever come across with opposite branching.
 As we said, there are very few, so they will be much, much easier to identify.

 • Ash Trees (Fraxinus spp.): Around 65 species of ash trees display opposite branching, characterized by compound leaflets arranged opposite each other along the stem.
-Belonging to the lilac and olive family, around 65 species of ash trees exhibit opposite branching, identifiable by their compound leaflets comprising 5 to 9 per leaf.
+Belonging to the lilac and olive family, they are identifiable by their compound leaflets comprising 5 to 9 per leaf.

 • Maple Trees (Acer spp.): A diverse category comprising over 100 species, maple trees exhibit opposite branching and are predominantly native to Asia.
 They are widely popular in many countries and are the broadest category of opposite branching.